rzheng2019/EventDiary/README.md

 ## Structure

-- "Models": Files that cointain the models for what a event item and check list item consists of.
+- "Models": Files that contain the models for what a event item and check list item consists of.
 - "View Models": Files that contain the view models that provide data and functionality to be used by views.
 - "Views": Files that use view models to display user interface with data.